jtran1412/honkai-star-rail-world-event/README.md

 ## Expanding the ESLint configuration

-If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules:
+Update the configuration to enable type-aware lint rules if you want:
+-maximum code safety
+-early detection of subtle bugs
+-stricter standards

 ```js
 export default tseslint.config({